MicroEJ/docs/VEEPortingGuide/uiPortConfiguration.rst

 UI Pack Modules
 ===============

-The UI Pack holds several modules.
-Following chapters describe each module (aim and configuration).
+The following sections describe each module that comes with the UI Pack (purpose and configuration).

 The modules provided by the UI Pack are **not installed** by default.
-They must be enabled and configured using the Platform Editor.
+When a module is required, it has to be enabled and configured using the Platform Editor.

 .. figure:: images/ui_modules.*
    :alt: UI Pack Modules

    UI Pack Modules

-Refers to the chapter :ref:`platform_module_configuration` to add the UI Pack modules.
+Refer to the chapter :ref:`platform_module_configuration` to add the UI Pack modules.

 Module MicroUI
 ==============

-This module holds the MicroUI implementation library.
-Refers to the chapter :ref:`section_microui` to have more information.
+MicroUI is a Foundation Library that defines a Low Level UI framework (refer to the chapter :ref:`section_microui` for more information).

-This module is **not optional** and must be checked.
+The **mandatory** module MicroUI (it must be checked in the VEE Port configuration file) provides the MicroUI implementation library.

-This module requires a static initialization to specify the MicroUI features the application can use.
+It requires a static initialization step to specify what MicroUI features are available for the application layer:

 1. Create the file ``[VEE Port Configuration project]/microui/microui.xml``
-2. Fill the file as described here: :ref:`section_static_init`.
+2. Edit the file as described here: :ref:`section_static_init`.

 .. code-block:: xml